Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 - Ole Miss and its opponents have combined to put up more than 64.5 points in three of nine games this season.

-- Vanderbilt's games have gone over 64.5 points in just one opportunity this season.
+- Vanderbilt's games have gone over 64.5 points in only one opportunity this season.

-- Saturday's over/under is 12.5 points higher than the combined 52 PPG average of the two teams.
+- Saturday's total is 12.5 points higher than the combined 52 PPG average of the two teams.

-- These two squads combine to allow 61.6 points per game, 2.9 fewer than this contest's over/under.
+- The 61.6 combined points per game that these two squads have allowed this season are 2.9 fewer than the 64.5 total in this contest.

-- Rebels games this season feature an average total of 71.6 points, a number 7.1 points higher than Saturday's over/under.
+- The average total in Rebels games this season is 71.6, 7.1 points more than Saturday's over/under of 64.5.

 - In 2021, games involving the Commodores have averaged a total of 53.8 points, 10.7 fewer than this game's set over/under.